Bjarne Dahl: Personal life

 Dahl married Eve Christine Peterson in 1929.
-Their son, Bjarne "Barney" Berthold Dahl Jr. was born in 1930 in Honolulu, Hawaii, and was sent to California to be taken care of and mentored by Dahl's family friend and previous boss Julia Morgan following the bombing of Pearl Harbor in 1941.
-Dahl Jr. followed his father's footsteps becoming an architect focusing on historical restoration.

-Accounts of Dahl's life after 1941 vary, with some sources state him and his wife leaving Hawaii and not returning again, other's stating that he remained in Hawaii but no longer practiced architecture professionally.
 The Dahls relocated to Los Altos towards the end of World War II and became involved with the Cardinal Hotel in Palo Alto, California.
 He opened a drafting firm in Palo Alto after the move.

 The Dahl's purchased the hotel with his brother in-law George and Sigrid Benedict who also relocated from Hawaii at this time.
 In 1950 they rehabilitated the hotel and reopened it as the “New Cardinal Hotel.”
 The Dahl family, in the third generation in 2019, still owns and manages the Cardinal Hotel.

 He was a member of the First Methodist Church of Los Altos.
 He remarried Thelma Dahl, sometime after his first wife's death in 1970.